Search for “musician” in the Google app store and this is what you get.

 - to inspiring your students (and yourself)

-Hopefully, there’ll be some useful apps for you included in this list.
+Hopefully, there’ll be some useful Android apps for you included in this list.

 Get the Largest, Fastest SD Card for Your Phone